Swedish culture and traditions

-The Swedes have the highest proficiency in English as a second language in the world according to the 2018 Education First English Proficiency Index.
-With 90 per cent of the population fluent in English, you can leave your phrase book at home and get by with English throughout the country.
-English is widely spoken and for some companies it is the official working language.
+The Swedes have the second highest proficiency in English as a second language in the world according to the 2019 Education First English Proficiency Index.
+With 90 percent of the population fluent in English, you can leave your phrase book at home and get by with English throughout the country.
+English is widely spoken, and for some companies it is the official working language.
 English is also taught as a compulsory foreign language in Swedish schools.
-The prevalence of English is hugely appreciated by international visitors and Swedes alike as visitors can easily adapt to their new surroundings and the Swedes get to practise their language skills.
+The prevalence of English is hugely appreciated by international visitors and Swedes alike, as visitors can easily adapt to their new surroundings and the Swedes get to practise their language skills.

 For those with an interest in learning another language, there are opportunities to learn Swedish.
 Lund University arranges some introductory courses for students and staff.
 Those who wish to study the language can do so through free language classes for immigrants funded by the Swedish government.
 Alternatively you can pay for classes at local education institutes or arrange a private tutor.

 Swedes can sometimes seem a bit reserved at first, but people are generally very friendly and are always happy to help and to answer any questions you might have.
 A good way to get to know Swedish people is to join Swedish societies, clubs, associations and non-profit organisations.
 Learning some Swedish language is also a good way to experience more of the culture.

 A well-known national characteristic is the love of nature.
 Many Swedes like to spend their free time in the forest or by the sea.
 In Sweden nature is really available to everyone as there is a right of common access which applies to all forests, fields, beaches and lakes across the country.

 Being punctual is important to Swedes; arriving just prior to an appointment, but not too early!